Last Updated on

 The UPWalker Lite is 34% lighter than the original, with a significantly smaller foot print, yet maintains the fantastic build quality of the original.

 Unfortunately right now it only comes in one size, but we are hoping when the product starts to become more popular and sees success in the market LifeWalker will introduce a wider range of sizes.
-Other than that, price is really the other other criticism we have of the Lite.
-With an RRP of $545.00 it’s at the top end of what you can expect to pay for an upright walker.
+Other than that, price is really the other other criticism we have of the Lite, with an RRP at the top end of what you can expect to pay for an upright walker.

 Overall the UPWalker Lite is a really great product and gets a well-earned 4.7-star rating.